nrinaudo/kantan.xpath/docs/src/site/index.md

 Scala perspective, by terrible types and safety issues.
 Everything throws and everything is a node.

-kantan.xpath, then, is a thin layer over that Java API that attempts to provide much needed safety, useful types and as much boilerplate removal as possible.
+kantan.xpath, then, is a thin layer over that Java API that attempts to provide much needed safety, useful types and as little boilerplate as possible.

 ## Tutorials